30 Best Beaches in Northern Italy

 The statue of Neptune on Spiaggia del Gigante beach

-Spiaggia del Gigante (the Giant’s Beach) is one of the most recognizable beaches in Italy and it’s also one of the landmarks of the famous Cinque Terre region – a string of rugged coastline brimming with romantic towns, villages, and breathtakingly dramatic scenery.
+Also known as the Giant’s Beach, it is one of the most recognizable beaches in Italy and it’s also one of the landmarks of the famous Cinque Terre region – a string of rugged coastline brimming with romantic towns, villages, and breathtakingly dramatic scenery.
 Spiaggia del Gigante is located in the town of Monterosso, one of five towns that comprise Cinque Terre.
 The beach is the combination of white sand and pebbles, nestled between impressively formed rocks and cliffs.
 Still, the main feature of the beach is the 14-meters high statue of Neptune, the god of the sea, whose formidable figure rests on the jagged rocks above the beach, overlooking the sea.

 9. Lido di Jesolo, Venice